czlee/ee378a-project/README.md

                                  # pipe using `>` if you want to save results
 ```

+For unigrams through trigrams, if you're not running this on Stanford's AFS, you'll need to specify the location of the data files using the `--directory` option.
+For quadrigrams and quintigrams, you'll always need to specify the location of the data files using the `--directory` option.

 ### Web 1T 5-gram, JVHW estimator
 ``` bash
 cd python